Tehnix/wp-campusnet-authentication/README.txt

 NOTE: it adds a checkbox on the login page that sets if the user is a student or not.

-The best place to file a bug report of a feature request is using [Github issues](https://github.com/Tehnix/wp-campusnet-authentication/issues), which is checked far more often than the support section here (which, do not degress, I still do check).
+The best place to file a bug report or a feature request is using [Github issues](https://github.com/Tehnix/wp-campusnet-authentication/issues), which is checked far more often than the support section here (which, do not degress, I still do check).

 == Installation ==